Lifeline Energy: The Lifeplayer MP3

 The Lifeplayer MP3 was launched to the media in September 2010.
 It was the world’s first MP3, 5-band radio and recorder designed specifically for humanitarian use and group listening.
 Solar-powered and wind-up, it was designed to give large groups of up to 50 people sustainable listening access.
 Listening content is pre-loaded on a microSD card, and the Lifeplayer can record live voice or radio programmes for playback later.

 In 2011, the Lifeplayer MP3 was launched in a project for farmers in Rwanda, in partnership with the multinational giant SC Johnson and a US-based NGO, Radio Lifeline.
 The initiative disseminated information on modern farming techniques, market information and health news to Rwandan pyrethrum farmers via MP3 podcasts and a monthly nationwide FM radio programme.
 Since then, it has been used in a number of initiatives, including school lessons for children, health information for women's listening groups, and conservation and farming skills for farmers.

 The Lifeplayer was created and developed by Lifeline Energy and Lifeline Technologies.
 Its approach to new product development is end-user focused and based on field feedback.
 The development funding was raised through private donations.

 Supporters of the Lifeplayer include James Kimonyo - Rwanda's Ambassador to the U.S. - as well as Academy Award winner Tom Hanks.

-The Prime

-The Prime radio replaced the Lifeline radio - the first solar and wind-up radio made exclusively for the humanitarian sector and which Lifeline Energy and Kristine Pearson innovated.
-Prime radios can reach up to 60 listeners and has five bands – AM, FM and three short-wave bandwidths.
-It also features an LCD screen, a solar panel, a hand crank, and a DC input that can be plugged into either a wall socket or a car battery.
-The solar panels can charge the radio directly through a cable or can charge wirelessly.

-The Prime radio improves on its predecessor, the Lifeline.
-In 2001, the Lifeline radio concept won the first Tech Museum of Innovation Award for Technology Benefiting Humanity for Lifeline Energy, in the education category.
-During the development the organisation arranged focus groups of orphaned children in South Africa, Kenya and Rwanda.
-The focus group findings determined that the radio needed to be a bright colour, easy to carry and robust.

-Energy poverty and lighting research

-Since its inception, Lifeline Energy has undertaken in-depth research into the effects of energy poverty, specifically how it relates to lighting and energy access, in remote areas throughout sub-Saharan Africa.

-Research was conducted in rural and peri-urban slum areas of South Africa to determine how much child and grandmother-headed families spent on candles and kerosene for lighting per month.
-The research involved looking at the types of tasks and activities that were used for lighting and the consequences people experienced as a result of their not having any access to electricity.